rust-lang/rust/text/0000-cargo-prepublish.md

 With this setup:

 - When compiling `foo`, Cargo will resolve the `xml-rs` dependency to `0.9.2`, and retrieve the source from the specified git branch.

 - When compiling `servo`, Cargo will again resolve *two* versions of `xml-rs`, this time `0.9.2` and `0.8.0`, and for the former it will use the source from the git branch.

 The Cargo.toml files that needed to be changed here span from the crate that actually cares about the new version (`foo`) upward to the root of the crate we want to do integration testing for (`servo`); no sibling crates needed to be changed.

-Once `xml-rs` version `0.9.2` is actually published, we can remove the `[augment]` sections, and Cargo will warn us that this needs to be done.
+Once `xml-rs` version `0.9.2` is actually published, we will likely be able to remove the `[augment]` sections.
+This is a discrete step that must be taken by crate authors, however (e.g. doesn't happen automatically) because the actual published 0.9.2 may not be precisely what we thought it was going to be.
+For example more changes could have been merged, it may not actually fix the bug, etc.

-### Scenario: prepublishing a new major version
+### Scenario: prepublishing a breaking change

 What happens if `foo` instead needs to make a breaking change to `xml-rs`?
 The workflow is identical.
 For `foo`: